Content Map Terms

 You may also call the Youth Against Violence Line toll-free at 1-800-680-4264 or email them at info@youthagainstviolenceline.com to speak to a Youth Against Violence Support Worker 24 hours a day, 7 days a week.
 For more information, visit the Youth Against Violence Line website.

 It can be hard to accept that your child may be bullying other children.
-But once you recognize the problem, you can help solve it by helping your child learn how his or her actions affect others.
+But once you recognize the problem, you can help solve it by helping your child learn how their actions affect others.
 Being sensitive to others' feelings (empathy) is largely a learned skill that you can teach your child.

 • Praise your child for kind words or deeds.